IT-miez/IT-miez/README.md

 On my GitHub you can find my fullstack web application project utilizing MongoDB, Express and React which was started while completing "The Odin Project", an open source foundation's web course.
 You can also find my other projects where I use for example PostgreSQL and GraphQL.</br>
 My completed GitHub projects are mostly front-end projects or full-stack.</br>
 My interests include fullstack development, DevOps and Cybersecurity, which I am studying in my free time through practical and theoretical means to get a better understanding of modern software development practices.</br>
-In Spring 2025 I'm completing my master's thesis where I use Rust.
+In Fall 2025 I'm graduating after completing my master's thesis where I worked with Rust programming language.

 ## My portfolio page
 My [portfolio website of my projects](https://it-miez.github.io/portfolio-page/), updated periodically. </br></br>